countnazgul/qlBuilder/README.md

 ## config.yml

-The `create` command is creates few folders and `config.yml` file.
+The `create` command will create few folders and `config.yml` file.
 The config file is pre-populated with example values.
 This file specifies Qlik environments (dev, test, prod etc.)

-At the moment `qlbuilder` support non-authentication environments (desktop or Core).
-Certificates connections to QSE is in wip

 The config file is in `yaml` format.
 The config below defines one environment (`desktop`) and the connection to it is made on `ws://localhost:4848` and the app that we will target there is `qlbuilder Test.qvf`